ngaut/stackvm/spec.md

 - **Variable Naming**: Use descriptive variable names to make the plan readable and maintainable.
 - **Control Flow**: Use `jmp` instructions to create conditional logic, manage execution flow, and implement loops effectively.
 - **Final answer**: The name of output var of The last instruction MUST be "final_answer".
-- **Language Consistency**:
-  - **Requirement**: All the instructions (e.g. `assign`) that directly contribute to generating the `final_answer` must be written in the same language as the goal.
+- **Language Consistency**: All the instructions (e.g. `llm_generate`) that directly contribute to generating the `final_answer` must be written in the same language as the goal.
 This ensures the final output is consistent with the intended language.

-  - **For `assign` Instructions**:
-    - **Language Consistency**: Ensure the content being assigned is in the same language as the goal.
-    - **Variable Content**: When inserting variables into the `final_answer`, make sure they are in the target language or have been processed to match it.

 - **Instruction type selection**: Available instruction types:[assign, reasoning, jmp, calling].
 The type of first instruction is always "reasoning" and 'seq_no' starts from 0.